 Specialist Farming Solicitors

 It is important to instruct a solicitor who has particular specialism in farming divorces and genuine experience.
-Both Elizabeth Saunders (a farmer’s daughter) and David Milburn have extensive experience of dealing with these cases.
+David Milburn and Meg Moss both have extensive experience of dealing with these cases.
 Both are sympathetic to the sensitive and confidential nature of agricultural divorces.

 Valuing the Farm